8,9 & 10 "This Side of Good and Evil", " The Drowned and the Saved", " Chemical Examination"

 Everything can be bought, sold or traded, for something else.

-We must admire the prisoners’ resourcefulness and entrepreneurial spirit, but there is something pathetic and distasteful about it too – some prisoners even scam new arrivals out of their gold fillings
+We must admire the prisoners’ resourcefulness and entrepreneurial spirit, but there is something pathetic and distasteful about it too – some prisoners even scam new arrivals out of their gold fillings.

-Yet, we cannot really judge.
+However, we cannot really judge.
 Levi’s keen observations that the morality of the outside world is not applicable in the camps.

-Levi argues that morality is not fixed but based on one’s circumstances – you do what you need to do to survive.
+Levi argues that morality is not fixed but based on one’s circumstances.
+You do what you need to do to survive.

 Levi invites us to consider: how we would have behaved?